dulvac/system-readiness/docs/index.md

 Implement the org.apache.sling.systemreadiness.core.SystemReadinessCheck interface and register your instance as a service.
 The SystemReadinessMonitor will pick up your service automatically.

-Your service should avoid references to other services that come up late as a late appearing check could make the aggregated state oscilate during startup.
+Your service should avoid references to other services that come up late, as a late appearing check could make the aggregated state oscilate during startup.
 One option to avoid this is to refer to a late service using an optional dependency and return a YELLOW state until it is up.

 ## System Readiness Monitor service